-The OHS laws clearly allow workers to refuse work when they have "reasonable" cause to fear serious injury or illness to themselves and/or others.
-As with all work refusals, the supervisor who receives the refusal must take it seriously and overcome the temptation to engage in knee-jerk rejection and order the worker back to work.
-Specifically, the supervisor must make a determination about whether the worker's concerns are reasonable.
+The OHS laws allow workers to refuse work when they have "reasonable" cause to fear serious injury or illness to themselves or others.
+As with all work refusals, the supervisor who receives the refusal must take it seriously and overcome the temptation to engage in knee-jerk rejection and order workers back to work before making a determination about whether their concerns are reasonable and an immediate danger exists.

 Unfortunately, that's easier said than done.
-For one thing,

-the OHS statutes and regulations don't go into details or specifics about what makes a refusal reasonable.
-The only official source to go for guidance are the cases in which a court or arbitrator had to apply the principles to real-life refusals.
-In fact, there have been a number of such cases involving refusals related to SARS, hepatitis B (Hep B), Ebola and other infectious illnesses.
-Of course, supervisors aren't likely to know about these cases.
-Result: It's up to you to debrief them to ensure they're prepared to deal with illness-related refusals.
-How' By using the following breakdown and analysis.
+The OHS statutes and regulations don't go into details or specifics about what makes a refusal reasonable.
+To find out what reasonable means, you need to look at the actual cases in which a court or arbitrator had to apply the principles to real-life refusals.
+Although there haven't yet been any reported cases on coronavirus refusals, there have been several cases involving refusals related to other infectious illness outbreaks like H1N1, SARS, hepatitis B (Hep B) and Ebola.
+Of course, supervisors aren't likely to know about any of these cases.
+So, it's up to you to debrief them on the cases to ensure they're prepared to deal with coronavirus-related refusals.
+Here's how to do that.